 Therefore, your adaptation does not comply with the general rules of adaptation set out in Annex XI, Section 3.2.
 Your exposure-based adaptations do not apply to the Substance, resulting in an data gap for this information requirement.

-(ii) Assessment of the read-across adaptations, in light of the requirements of Annex XI, Section 1.5.
+(ii) Assessment of your read-across adaptations (Annex XI, Section 1.5.)